andriesbron/OMML/OMML/readme.md

 ## omml:spectacle

-The spectacle tag describes a spectacle in the sense of a show.
-A spectacle a container to a program or a series of programs.
-A program or a series of programs can be anything, from a meeting in a meeting room, to a meeting in a live theatre, to videos, livestreams, audio or a piece of text.
-A spectacle in that sense is a description of a more broader phenomena compared to the what one would expect had it been called a show, hence, spectacle.
+The spectacle tag describes a spectacle in the sense of a show, so a container to a program or a series of programs.
+A program or a series of programs can be anything, from a meeting in a meeting room, to a meeting in a live theatre, to videos, to livestreams, to radio or audio, to a piece of text.
+A spectacle in that sense is a description of a more broader phenomena compared to the what one would expect had it been named a "show", hence, spectacle.
 A spectacle, as such, is a matter to be observed whether seen or heard.